How to Host a VISTA Member

 VISTA stands for Volunteers in Service to America, and is a national service program that seeks to fight poverty in America.
 AmeriCorps VISTA members make a year-long, full-time commitment to focus their efforts to build the organizational, administrative and financial capacity of organizations that fight illiteracy, improve health services, foster economic development, and assist low-income communities.

-AmeriCorps VISTA is a program of the Corporation for National and Community Service (CNCS).
+AmeriCorps VISTA is a program of the federal AmeriCorps agency.

 What can a VISTA Member do for my organization?